The Manster

-The Manster (双頭の殺人鬼, Sōtō no Satsujinki) is a 1959 American science-fiction horror film.
-Shot in Japan, it was produced by George P. Breakston and directed by Breakston and Kenneth G. Crane from a screenplay by Walter J. Sheldon.
-Sheldon's script was based on Breakston's story, which he originally titled The Split.
+The Manster is a 1959 American science-fiction horror film directed by George P. Breakston (who also produced the film and wrote the story) and Kenneth G. Crane.
 The film stars Peter Dyneley as a foreign correspondent in Japan who is given an experimental drug which causes an eye, and eventually a second head, to grow from his shoulder.
-Tetsu Nakamura plays the mad scientist, Dr. Suzuki, and Terri Zimmern his assistant, Tara.
+Tetsu Nakamura plays the mad scientist and Terri Zimmern his assistant, Tara.
 Jane Hylton also stars as Dyneley's wife.

 Plot

 American foreign news correspondent Larry Stanford has spent time in Tokyo and explains to his boss and friend Ian that he looks forward to going home to his wife Linda and the US.
 His final assignment is to interview reclusive scientist Dr. Robert Suzuki, who lives atop a volcanic mountain.

 The doctor has discovered that human evolutionary alterations may be naturally caused by sporadic atmospheric conditions but change by chemical means is also possible.
 Suzuki's few experiments to date have gone very wrong: his last experiment resulted in a serial-killing beast, which Suzuki had to destroy.
 Despite these failures, the doctor has invented a new and better formula and needs only a subject on which to test it.

 In response to Larry's inquiries, Suzuki amiably steers the conversation to asking some personal questions such as age and health status, upon which the doctor decides that Larry is a suitable test subject.
 The doctor's assistant Tara opposes performing the experiment without Larry's knowledge or consent but Suzuki counters with the view that the scientific knowledge to be gained outweighs the ethical considerations.

 Suzuki sedates Larry with a drugged drink and injects his formula into Larry, beginning a long process of personality and physical change.
 Instead of returning to the US as expected, or returning to work, Larry now spends his time inebriated and accompanying Suzuki out on the town, and beginning an affair with Tara.

 Linda, confused and concerned and unable to contact her husband, travels to Japan.
 Larry abruptly tells Linda that their marriage is over and he wants a new life with Tara.

 Larry wanders into a temple where a Buddhist monk is praying.
-Larry attempts to pour out his confusion and frustrations but the monk doesn't understand English, leading to Stanford killing the monk and stealing his prayer bracelet.
+Larry attempts to pour out his confusion and frustrations but the monk does not understand English, leading to Stanford killing the monk and stealing his prayer bracelet.